Senate Democrats block effort to kill Iran nuclear deal

 The 42 members of the Senate Democratic caucus who supported the nuclear deal on Thursday are also far more than the 34 senators whose votes would be needed to sustain an Obama veto.

-Additional reporting by Matt Spetalnick; Editing by Susan Heavey, Bill Trott and Steve Orlofsky
+Additional reporting by Richard Cowan; Editing by Susan Heavey, Bill Trott and Steve Orlofsky